timruffles/mobile-drag-drop/README.md

 ## DragImage Customization

+If you want to set a custom drag image use [setDragImage()](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/setDragImage).

-Override the classes that are applied by the polyfill.
+Override the classes that are applied by the polyfill for customizing the drag image appearance and snapback behaviour.
 Mind the `!important`.

 ```CSS
 .dnd-poly-drag-image {